IamDawid/ReactJSeasons/README.md

 ## Getting Started

-Simply download or clone this project and run npm start or npm test or npm run build
+Simply download or clone this project and run npm start or npm test or npm run build then navigate to https://localhost:3000/ in your browser.

 ## Testing